Gattaca (1997)

 of this plot?).
 Gattaca’s Director Josef (Gore Vidal) clearly thinks Public

 Service is a waste of such a fine, young, man, and offers him a job.
-There is some
+There is

 And Vincent paid a high price too.
 In the end, he succeeds in defying